Nausea After Running? 5 Potential Causes + Solutions

 #5: Eating the Wrong Foods Before Running

-Although the advice to stay away from acidic foods, such as citrus, coffee, processed cheeses, orange juice, and soda, is particularly pertinent for runners with acid reflux or GERD, it’s also a good practice for anyone to avoid these foods before running.
+Although the advice to avoid acidic foods, such as citrus, coffee, processed cheeses, orange juice, and soda, is particularly pertinent for runners with acid reflux or GERD, it’s also a good practice for anyone to avoid these foods before running.

 Acidic foods can increase the likelihood of feeling nauseous or throwing up after running because they irritate the stomach.